-Successful candidates would typically have SAT Reasoning Test scores of at least 700 in Critical Reading, Mathematics and the Writing Paper, or an ACT with a score of at least 32 out of 36.
+Successful candidates would typically have SAT scores of at least 700 in Critical Reading, and Mathematics, or an ACT with a score of at least 32 out of 36.
 Oxford and Cambridge also expect Grades of 5 in three or more Advanced Placement tests in appropriate subjects and/or SAT Subject Tests in three appropriate subjects at 700 or better.
 Additionally, students applying to specific courses of study may have to take a written exam or submit written work for evaluation.